ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-september-2025.md

 ## Total Active Staking Nodes by Month

 This metric shows the total number of active staking nodes, defined as full nodes that have issued at least one commit transaction during the month.
+This is distinct from the "active node" [count on Swarmscan](https://swarmscan.io/) which includes all "nodes that can connect to and exchange protocol messages".

 | Month    | Total Active Staking Nodes |
 | -------- | -------------------------- |